- 1 16 ounce package of pork breakfast sausage

 - poultry seasoning, garlic powder, salt and pepper

 - In a large skillet crumble your pork sausage and brown it.
-When it’s halfway through cooking, add the butter, celery, mushroom and onions.
+When it’s halfway through cooking, add one stick of butter, celery, mushroom and onions.

 - Saute everything until its cooked well but the veggies still have some crunch to them.